tlh/workgroups.el/README.md

 # Workgroups for Windows (for Emacs)

-Workgroups is a session management package for GNU Emacs.
+Workgroups is a session management package for GNU Emacs (it has nothing to do with Microsoft Windows).
 It allows you to store and restore window configurations (called "workgroups" because it's shorter and funnier), save them to and load them from disk, morph between them and perform various other operations on them.

 Here's what the Elisp info docs have to say about window configurations `(info "(Elisp)Window Configurations")`: